 ls -a -l /etc /var ^^ ^^^^^ ^^^^^^^^^ | | | | | Data Arguments | Flags Command name

-Most commands have optional flags (sometimes called options) that control the general behavior of the command.
-By convention, flags begin with a '-' character, just to help the reader distinguish between flags and arguments.
+Most commands have optional flags (sometimes called options) that control the behavior of the command.
+By convention, flags begin with a '-' character.

 The flags in the example above have the following meaning:

 (files whose names begin with '.', which ls would not normally

 to do a "long listing", which is to show lots of information